- 0.1 Epiphytic Miniature Orchids

 How to Mount Epiphytic Orchids onto Cork Bark:

 - I would avoid moving any orchids that are in bud or in flower.
 As you’ll see, I have broken my own rule above by mounting Phalaenopsis lobbii while it is still in flower!
-However, I deduced that as I was mounting the plant in spring, when the plant was actively growing, that it would be OK, as I have found Phalaenopsis lobbii to be quite a robust and resilient orchid species, compared to many of the orchid species I grow.
+However, I decided to break my own rule, so as to take photographs for this article.
+I deduced that as I was mounting the plant in springtime, when the plant was actively growing, that it would be OK, as I have found Phalaenopsis lobbii to be quite a robust and resilient orchid species, compared to many of the orchid species I grow.

 - I have found that the best time to mount a plant is when it is first coming into active growth, which is usually in the spring time.